MicrosoftDocs/azure-devops-docs/docs/pipelines/release/index.md

 that redeploys the artifacts using this release.

-If you do not intend to reuse the release, or want to prevent it being used to redeploy the artifacts, you can abandon the release using the shortcut menu that opens from the elipses (**...**) icon in the **Pipeline** view of the pipeline.
+If you do not intend to reuse the release, or want to prevent it being used to redeploy the artifacts, you can abandon the release using the shortcut menu that opens from the ellipses (**...**) icon in the **Pipeline** view of the pipeline.

 ![Abandoning a release](_img/what-is-release-management/abandon-release.png)